Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 - `Expression.Loop(...)` -- an expression that represents repeating logic.
 - ...

-As you can see, there are quite a lot of different builders and, while the simpler ones like `Constant` or `Variable` produce terminal nodes, the more complex ones like `Assign` or `Loop` are built by composing other expressions.
+As you can see, there are quite a lot of different factory methods and, while the simpler ones like `Constant` or `Variable` produce terminal nodes, the more complex ones like `Assign` or `Loop` are built by composing other expressions.
 It is through this composition that we end up with a data structure that resembles a tree.

-Let's take a look at a very simple function that calculates the sum of two numbers:
+For example, let's take a look at a very simple function that calculates the sum of two numbers:

 ```csharp
 public int Sum(int a, int b) => a + b;